dnguyen800/dnguyen800.github.io/_posts/2019-05-27-av-receiver.md

 ### Installation and Smart Home Integration

 To no one's surprise, Home Assistant integration with this decade-old receiver hardly works.
-There are two Denon components for Home Assistant: [denon](https://www.home-assistant.io/components/denon/) and [denonavr](https://www.home-assistant.io/components/denonavr/).
+There are two Denon components for Home Assistant: [**``denon``**](https://www.home-assistant.io/components/denon/) and **``[**``denonavr``**](https://www.home-assistant.io/components/denonavr/).
 From my initial testing, only the **``denon``** component works with the AVR3808-CI receiver.

 Home Assistant can remotely power off, change volume and inputs on the Denon receiver, but that's about it.
 You cannot remotely power on the receiver from the mobile app or Home Assistant.
 Changing inputs take a few attempts to work.
 Status updates such as power and input status are reflected in Home Assistant, but may take a few seconds to update.
-I would forget about creating any automations with the receiver andfocus on getting HDMI-CEC to work properly because that is all the receiver can do reliably from a smart home perspective..
+I would forget about creating any automations with the receiver and focus on getting **``HDMI-CEC``** to work properly because that is all the receiver can do reliably from a smart home perspective..

 With limited functionality in Home Assistant, voice assistant capabilities are also useless here.